wezleysherman/TBI-NN-421/.github/pull_request_template.md

-#What does this implement?
+# What does this implement?
 Explain.
----

-#What US and Task is this pull request associated with?
+# What US and Task is this pull request associated with?
----

-#What are the preconditions and postconditions for this PR?
+# What are the preconditions and postconditions for this PR?
----

-#Include screenshots (if applicable)
+# Include screenshots (if applicable)
----